cass-community/cass-community.github.io/_sw/PRODUCT_TEMPLATE.md

     until it hits outdented text (a key or a comment).
 #
 # PACKAGING INFORMATION
 #   This information is used to connect your product with its E4S and Spack packages, if available.
-It is only
-#   needed under certain conditions:
-#   e4s_product:    (string) Needed if the E4S name for your product is different than your preferred `name` of the product.
+#   e4s_product:    (string) If your product is in E4S, list its e4S name here (may be different than `name`).
+If your
-#                   If your product is not in E4S, uncomment and set the value to `null` (without quotes)
+#                   product is not in E4S, comment out this entry.
-#   spack_name:     (string) Needed if the Spack package name differs from the `e4s_product` name.
-#                   If your product does not have a Spack package, uncomment and set the value to `null` (without quotes).
+#   spack_name:     (string) The name of your spack package(s), if available.
+If you don't have a Spack package, comment out this
-#                   If your product has multiple Spack packages, list them using YAML syntax:
+#                   entry.
+If your product has multiple Spack packages, list them using YAML list syntax:
 #                   spack_name:
 #                       - package1
 #                       - package2
 #                       - package3
 #
-#e4s_product:
-#spack_name:
+e4s_product:
+spack_name:
 #
 # ADDITIONAL PRODUCT INFORMATION
 #   These are OPTIONAL lists of resource links that you can provide to make your catalog entry more useful.